 Ms. Charles joined the Project Management Unit of the BCRC-Caribbean in April 2016.
 She has over 5 years’ experience in research and laboratory settings and is a published researcher.
 Ms. Charles has an MSc.E in Civil, Sustainable and Environmental Engineering from Arizona State University, as well as a MSc. in Biotechnology from Claflin University, USA.

 Project Execution Officer II

 Ms. Teixeira joined the BCRC-Caribbean in September 2017 under the Associate Professional Programme of the Government of the Republic of Trinidad and Tobago.
 Ms. Teixeira graduated from the Loyola University New Orleans, USA with a BSc.
-Environmental Sciences in 2016.
+Environmental Sciences in 2016, and has also completed her PMP Certification.
 She is passionate about environmental and biodiversity conservation as well as raising awareness and promoting sustainability in the Caribbean.